clusterzx/EZNotifications/README.md

 # EZNotifications

-Simple and easy to use notifications for your .NET Projects.
+Simple and easy to use notifications for your VB.NET / C# Projects.

 # Installation / How to use